Gayensubhajit/Task-Management-Tool/README.md

 ## Data Storage

-The tasks are stored in a binary database file named `tasks.db` in the same directory as the executable.
-Each modification to the tasks is committed to Git with an appropriate message.
+The tasks are stored in a custom binary file named `tasks.db` in the same directory as the executable.
+This is not a standard database system like SQLite or MySQL, but rather a custom binary format designed specifically for this application.
+Each modification to the tasks is committed to Git with an appropriate message for version control.

 ### Database Format

-The database file uses a simple binary format:
+The `tasks.db` file uses a simple custom binary format:
 - Header: 4-byte integer indicating the number of tasks
 - For each task:
   - 4 bytes: task ID